voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 .. note::

-    If the `name` key of your labels contains absolute paths to the source media, then you can omit `data_path` parameter from the example above.
+    If the `name` key of your labels contains absolute paths to the source media, then you can omit the `data_path` parameter from the example above.

 .. _DICOMDataset-import: